-- 2. No ftp processes shall be done using the login of the application's owner - 3.
-Business Application Vendors shall not log into the server using a privileged account ID. - 4.
-Remote access privileges will be determined by the Security and Network team. - 5.
-If Business Application Vendor access is approved, the Business Application Vendor shall have a unique login assigned by the Security team. - 6.
-Telnet and the "r" commands are disabled on all UNIX servers. - 7.
-If the Business Application Vendor is allowed to access the server, the Business Application Vendor shall comply with Orange County's Change Management Policies. - e) Guidelines - 1.
-These standards, polices, and guidelines shall be followed. - f) Enforcement - 1.
-Exceptions to the guidelines shall be considered if overriding justification is provided.
-Upon Orange County's considerations of the overriding rationale, exceptions may be approved and a waiver may be granted. - g) Definitions - h) Revision History - B. WINDOWS ENVIRONMENT - 1.
-Purpose To establish requirements which shall be met by all computers connected to the Orange County government network to ensure effective operating system and system integrity. - 2.
-Scope: This policy applies to all Orange County government computers running any version of the Microsoft Server Operating Systems.
+- 1. Exceptions to the guidelines shall be considered if overriding justification is provided.
+Upon Orange County's considerations of the overriding rationale, exceptions may be approved and a waiver may be granted.

+- g) Definitions

+- h) Revision History

+B. WINDOWS ENVIRONMENT

+- Purpose To establish requirements which shall be met by all computers connected to the Orange County government network to ensure effective operating system and system integrity. - Scope: This policy applies to all Orange County government computers running any version of the Microsoft Server Operating Systems.
 This includes, but is not limited to, servers, workstations and all other appliances with server operating systems that are connected to a network. - 3.
-Policy: - a) General - Installations of Business Applications Software required for production and non-production environments shall be hosted in a virtual environment.
-Possible Exceptions are: - (a) Business Applications with high network traffic or high disk utilization. - (b) Servers requiring expansion cards. - 2.
-Server load shall be calculated based on total concurrent users; not possible users. - 3.
+Policy: - a) General - Installations of Business Applications Software required for production and nonproduction environments shall be hosted in a virtual environment.
+Possible Exceptions are: - (a) Business Applications with high network traffic or high disk utilization. - (b) Servers requiring expansion cards. - Server load shall be calculated based on total concurrent users; not possible users. - 3.
 Operating System Software shall be installed on RAID 1 (mirrored drives). - 4.
-The C: Partition shall be equal or greater than 20GB. - b) Software Selection - 1.
-Business Application Software, Business Application Data, and IIS shall not be installed on the C: partition. - 2.
+The C: Partition shall be equal or greater than 20GB.

+b) Software Selection

+- 1. Business Application Software, Business Application Data, and IIS shall not be installed on the C: partition. - 2.
 Business Application Data shall be SAN attached. - 3.
-Databases (i.e. SQL) shall not reside on the same server as the Business

-Application Software or IIS.
+Databases (i.e. SQL) shall not reside on the same server as the Business Application Software or IIS. - 4.
+Business Application Vendors shall support backups/restores using Orange County's Enterprise Backup Tool.
+Currently, Orange County's standard is

-- 4. Business Application Vendors shall support backups/restores using Orange County's Enterprise Backup Tool.
-Currently, Orange County's standard is CommVault's Galaxy iData-Agents. - 5.
-Business Application service accounts shall not be a member of the domain administrators group. - 6.
-Business Application support staff, including vendors, shall be added to the local administrators group for installations and upgrades.
+CommVault's Galaxy iData-Agents.

+- 5. Business Application service accounts shall not be a member of the domain administrators group. - Business Application support staff, including vendors, shall be added to the local administrators group for installations and upgrades.
 Upon completion of business application software installation, local administrator accounts will be removed. - 7.
 If the Business Application Vendor is allowed to access the server, the Business Application Vendor shall comply with Orange County's Change Management Policies. - 8.
 Business Application Software shall run as a service.
-Business Applications that require a user account to remain logged in to a server shall not be approved. - c) System Requirement Hardware - 1.
-Servers shall be rack mounted. - 2.
+Business Applications that require a user account to remain logged in to a server shall not be approved.

+c) System Requirement - Hardware

+- Servers shall be rack mounted. - 2.
 Servers shall have dual power, dual NIC's, dual processors, and dual HBA's (if SAN attached). - 3.
 Servers shall have a minimum of 4 GB of RAM and two (2) 72 GB hard drive. - 4.
 The following table lists, in order of preference, the currently approved models for purchase: